What is Payroll and how are Payroll Calculations done?

 Identification of Number of days worked or Leave without Pay

 This step is often the most time consuming and prone to errors.
-Employees may have been marked absent (leave without pay) while they were on a business meeting, client visit or they applied for leave but it was not approved by their manager.
+Employees might be marked absent (leave without pay) while attending a business meeting, visiting a client, or awaiting manager approval for their leave application.

 Each of these situations leads to incorrect calculation of the salary payout and is the primary reason for payroll calculation formula related challenges, errors, rework and dissatisfaction.